-When it comes to fallout, there is definitely some—but there is nothing like with the ABH Subculture Palette.
-But in my opinion, such eyeshadow behavior is totally okay as fallout always seem to come as a side effect of super buttery eyeshadows.
+When it comes to fallout, there is some—but there is nothing like with the ABH Subculture Palette.
+But in my opinion, such eyeshadow behavior is okay as fallout always seems to come as a side effect of super buttery eyeshadows.
 Usually, I just try picking a bit less of a shadow on my brush and blend it a bit longer to avoid a fallout.

 ABH Soft Glam for Pale Skin

 Since the palette features so many warm shades, I’ve heard people asking if this palette is suitable for girls with pale, cool-toned skin.
 I didn’t see any issue working with this palette — even when I applied shades Orange Soda and Burnt Orange.

 The Soft Glam palette taught me that there are is a yellow-orange shade range that I’ve been missing in my collection.

 When I purchased the palette at Ulta store, I opened the package right after checkout because sometimes shimmery shades like those at the Soft Glam palette are very fragile.
 I was right: the shade Sultry was a bit cracked, so I exchanged the palette immediately.